 The Lion King: Trivia, Easter eggs and fun facts you didn’t know about the 2019 Disney remake

 We reveal 11 things you might not have known about 2019 Disney movie The Lion King.
-Discover hidden secrets from the film and trivia about its impressive voice cast.
+Discover hidden secrets from the film, as The Lion King is coming soon to NOW TV.

-The Lion King was a box office smash hit when it was released in cinemas earlier this year.
+The Lion King was a box office smash hit when it was released in cinemas.

 And the 2019 Disney remake - directed by Jon Favreau, who was also at the helm of The Jungle Book remake - is now officially one of the biggest films of all time.